PunchThrough/bean-docs/src/features/scratch-chars.md

 In this guide, you'll learn how to use Scratch Characteristics to receive structured data from Bean.

 ## About Scratch Characteristics
+Below we'll describe what scratch characteristics are and how to use them.

+### What is a Characteristic?

+Bluetooth Low Energy organizes information on a device into Profiles.
+Profiles are made up of Services, which are made up of Characteristics.
+Characteristics are the smallest division of data.
+They typically contain one value or a small array of values.
+If you're new to Bluetooth Low Energy or want to learn more, here is a great [intro to BLE by Adafruit](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction).

 ### When to use Scratch Characteristics